🙋♂️ What is 'Checkpoint mode'? In this article we learn learn about 'Checkpoint mode' quizzing. Elle Houghton

 Checkpoints are located within topics and serve as 'End of unit tests'.

-- Students can move backwards and forwards through questions and change their answers before they submit the checkpoint.
+You can move backwards and forwards throughout a checkpoint and change your answers at any time before you submit it.